comfuzzle/Comfuzzle/README.md

 > > > >  " if i knew living was a way of torture , then i wouldve never choose to be born "

-> > > > HI! - im comfuzzle! otehr known as aquaticcatzz/Aqua/catz/comfuzzle/fizzy/fiz . ᶻ 𝗓 𐰁
+> > > > HI! - im comfuzzle! otehr known as aquaticcatzz/Aqua/catz/comfuzzle/fizzy/fiz other names if close. ᶻ 𝗓 𐰁

 i create cosplays / ocs most of the time!